bxparks/AceSegment/examples/MemoryBenchmark/README.md

-* Slight increase in memory usage (20-30 bytes) on some processors (AVR, ESP8266, ESP8266), but slight decrease on others (STM32, Teensy), I think the changes are due to some removal/addition of some methods in `LedDisplay`.
+* Slight increase in memory usage (20-30 bytes) on some processors (AVR, ESP8266, ESP8266), but slight decrease on others (STM32, Teensy), I think the changes are due to some removal/addition of some methods in `PatternWriter`.
 * Add memory usage for `Tm1637Module`.
 Seems to consume something in between similar to the `ScanningModule` w/ SW SPI and `ScanningModule` with HW SPI.
 * Add memory usage for `Tm1637Module` using `SoftTmiFastInterface` which uses `digitalWriteFast` library for AVR processors.
 Saves 662 - 776 bytes of flash on AVR processors compared to `Tm1637Module` using normal `SoftTmiInterface`.
-* Save 150-200 bytes of flash on AVR processors by lifting all of the `LedDisplay::writePatternAt()` type of methods to `LedDisplay`, making them non-virtual, then funneling these methods through just 2 lower-level virtual
-  methods: `setPatternAt()` and `getPatternAt()`.
+* Save 150-200 bytes of flash on AVR processors by lifting all of the `PatternWriter::writePatternAt()` type of methods to `PatternWriter`, making them non-virtual, then funneling these methods through just 2 lower-level virtual methods: `setPatternAt()` and `getPatternAt()`.
 It also made the implementation of `Tm1637Module` position remapping easier.
-* Extracting `LedModule` from `LedDisplay` saves 10-40 bytes on AVR for `ScanningModule` and `Tm1637Module`, but add about that many bytes for various Writer classes (probably because they have to go though one additional layer of indirection through the `LedModule`).
+* Extracting `LedModule` from `PatternWriter` saves 10-40 bytes on AVR for `ScanningModule` and `Tm1637Module`, but add about that many bytes for various Writer classes (probably because they have to go though one additional layer of indirection through the `LedModule`).
 So overall, I think it's a wash.